- 1905 – 2019 (Creation)

 Scope and content

-Personal records of Larry Wayne Richards, architect and educator, documenting his personal life with his partner Richard Urban, their education and Richards’ professional life, especially his teaching and administrative work at the Nova Scotia Technical College and as dean of Architecture at the University of Waterloo and the University of Toronto.
-Also documented is his involvement with many innovative design projects, both as a working architect and as an advisor.
-Included is his work as a member of the Physical Planning and Design Committee at the University of Toronto (especially for Graduate House) and the restoration of 230 College Street.
+Accessions include the personal records of Larry Wayne Richards, architect and educator, documenting his personal life with his partner, Frederic Urban, their education and Richards’ professional life, especially his teaching and administrative work at the Nova Scotia Technical College and as Dean of Architecture at the University of Waterloo and the University of Toronto.
+Also documented is his involvement in multiple design projects, both as a working architect and as an advisor.
+Included is his work as a member of the Physical Planning and Design Committee at the University of Toronto (especially for Graduate House), the restoration of 230 College Street, his extended collaboration with Kin Yeung (Blanc de Chine, WORKshop), and his participation in municipal architectural and design projects.
 There are extensive files on his work for the Canadian Centre for Architecture, including the Venice Biennales of 1991 and 1996 and as an advisor to the Royal Ontario Museum’s ‘Renaissance ROM’ project (architect, Daniel Libeskind).
-There are also files of correspondence and related material on many architects, especially Frank Gehry.
+There are also files of correspondence and related material on many architects, in particular, Frank Gehry.

 Appraisal, destruction and scheduling